au-research/raido/doc/architecture/raido-container-c4.md

-This is a high-level view of the architecture "current state" as at 2023-01-12.
+This is high-level view of the architecture is  a mix of "current state" and "future state" as at 2023-02-06.

+The Raido stuff exists and is "current state".
+The Raid stuff does not exist yet.

 <!--- Note the `?cache=no` param --->
 ![PlantUML model](https://www.plantuml.com/plantuml/svg/BOr12a8n34Jtda8Fq0R4bQj_bPW66sZJJvhezMt1rS2y6Tun7SsZjyjDb5eK3clNwdxE9u3XDx_5QxnYij5GP_LCemD6CfwCHdMjf8pqkKD7KIY3ODVYJ1x6VxpF2xCbUkHp2m_Mil87?cache=no)